-"A number of other initiatives also continue to benefit the Group's profitability.
-Examples of these include; the ongoing introduction of expanded ranges of new products online which are shipped direct from suppliers to customers, continued development of our personalised database communication tool (Emarsys), the introduction of Tableau business intelligence dashboards throughout the Group's network, the creation of a new on-shelf-availability tool for use across the store network, stock processing efficiencies in-store and at our distribution centre and e-receipts being trialed at a small group of stores.
-We have also commenced instore trials in relation to electronic shelf labeling in both Briscoes Homeware and Rebel Sport.
+A number of other projects also continue to grow and benefit the Group's profitability.
+Examples of these include; the ongoing introduction of expanded ranges of new products online which are shipped direct from suppliers to customers and electronic shelf labeling to be introduced in both Briscoes Homeware and Rebel Sport stores after completion of successful trials.